-Paper Composed of introduction, body and conclusion. rapei Between 1,500-2,500 words (including quotations and explanatory end/footnotes).
+Danor Composed of introduction, body and conclusion.
+Paper Between 1,500-2,500 words (including quotations and explanatory and (featurated) end/footnotes).
 May use footnotes or endnotes.
-May use foothotes of enumotes.
 May include an appendix.
-P1.21.24 Annotated Bibliography and Process Paper are required.
-We all the second to the Exhibit Visually appealing.
-The state of the s • 500 student-composed word limit (not including quotations). • Incorporates a variety of photos, documents, materials/artifacts, and audio- visual elements effectively. • Size limit: 40 in.
+Annotated Bibliography and Process Paper are required.
+Exhibit • Visually appealing. • 500 student-composed word limit (not including quotations).
+Incorporates a variety of photos, documents, materials/artifacts, and audio- visual elements effectively. • Size limit: 40 in.
 W x 30 in.
-D x 6 ft. high.
-Not limited to a tri-fold display.
+D x 6 ft. high. • Not limited to a tri-fold display.
 Three-dimensional and multi-sided exhibits are permitted as long as they fit within the size limits.
 Annotated Bibliography and Process Paper are required.
-Performance Ten-minute time limit.
-Script should be focused on your thesis and include historical references, quotations, etc. Should be complete with appropriate costumes, blocking, and set.
-Students are permitted an extra five minutes before to set up and five minutes following the performance to pack up and interview with the judges.
-Annotated Bibliography and Process Paper are required.
+Performance • Ten-minute time limit.
+Script should be focused on your thesis and include historical references, quotations, etc. Should be complete with appropriate costumes, blocking, and set. • Students are permitted an extra five minutes before to set up and five minutes following the performance to pack up and interview with the judges. • Annotated Bibliography and Process Paper are required.
 Documentary Ten minute time limit.
-Use film, audio, photos, video-editing software, and recording equipment effectively.
-Topic should have an ample availability of still photos and video clips.
-Interviews are permissible but should be conducted with people who offer primary source insight and not historians.
+J • Use film, audio, photos, video-editing software, and recording equipment effectively. • Topic should have an ample availability of still photos and video clips. • Interviews are permissible but should be conducted with people who offer primary source insight and not historians.
 Brief source credits are required at the end of the documentary.
 Annotated Bibliography and Process Paper are required.
 Website 1,200 student-composed word limit (not including quotations).
-MUST be completed within the NHD WebCentral platform.
+Website MUST be completed within the NHD WebCentral platform.
 Should incorporate photos, videos, audio clips effectively.
 Should utilize your understanding of web design to effectively present your project.
 Annotated Bibliography and Process Paper must be integrated as PDFs into website.
 Students wishing to complete a website will need to register with NHD WebCentral, granting access to a unique URL and the web building platform.
-This should be done early in the project completion. should be done carry in the project completion.
+This should be done early in the project completion.